Summer Conservation Camp

 Are there discounts or early registration for Lincoln Park Zoo members?

-Donor Club-level members and above receive the opportunity to participate in pre-sale registration for camp.
-Pre-sale will run Thursday, February 20 at noon through Wednesday, February 26 at 3 p.m.
-To join the zoo as a Donor Club-level member, visit lpzoo.org/join. or call 312-742-2322 .
+Donor Club-level members and above receive the opportunity to participate in presale registration for camp.
+The presale will run from noon on February 19 through 3 p.m. on February 25.
+To join the zoo as a Donor Club-level member, visit lpzoo.org/join or call 312-742-2322.

 What is the youngest age a camper can be?